ngcuongst/up2dep/README.md

 ###	Using the provided docker container:

 The [container](https://github.com/ngcuongst/up2dep/tree/master/docker-container) is based on the Ubuntu 20.04 image.
 Docker is required to build up2dep container.
 Once the container is successfully built.
 You can run the image, and find the compiled version of Up2Dep at /home/up2dep_dev/up2dep/build/distributions/up2dep-2.3.0.zip.
-You can copy this file and install Up2Dep as a plugin into your Android Studio (see Section 3)
+You can copy this file and install Up2Dep as a plugin into your Android Studio (see `Run` Section)

 ###	Manually build (tested on Mac OS Catalina, and Ubuntu 20.04):